RiddleAndCode/rtd-docs/docs/apis.md

 **Order system** | Integrations for existing client systems for the creation and management of digital asset orders.
 **Financial services** | Interfaces to the existing information and core banking systems.

-**NOTE:** The Digital Asset Management Solution is built with APIs as an integral part of the solution.
+**NOTE:** The Token Management Platform is built with APIs as an integral part of the solution.
 However, the concrete integration of client and ecosystem services entails bespoke development depending on the requirements and system to be included.